 Bioethics, Philosophy of Neuroscience, Consciousness

-Andrew Peterson is an Assistant Professor (2016-Present) and Greenwall Faculty Scholar (2018-2021) in the Institute for Philosophy and Public Policy at George Mason University.
-Previously, he was a Crest Fellow at the Potomac Institute for Policy Studies in Washington D.C.
-(2017) and a Vanier Canada Graduate Scholar in the Rotman Institute of Philosophy and The Brain and Mind Institute at the University of Western Ontario, Canada (2013-2016).
+Andrew Peterson is an Assistant Professor in the Department of Philosophy and Institute for Philosophy and Public Policy at George Mason University.
+He is also an Affiliate Researcher at the University of Pennsylvania Memory Center.
+Previously, he was a Greenwall Faculty Scholar and a Vanier Canada Graduate Scholar in the Rotman Institute of Philosophy and The Brain and Mind Institute at the University of Western Ontario, Canada (2013-2016).
+He is a recipient of the 2021 Rising Star Outstanding Faculty Award from the State Council of Higher Education for Virginia.

-Dr. Peterson’s research centers on bioethics and the philosophy of neuroscience, with specialization in ethical and epistemological issues related to the scientific study of consciousness.
-This work has been funded by the Vanier CGS program, the Canadian Institutes for Health Research, and the Greenwall Foundation.
+Dr. Peterson’s research centers on bioethics and the philosophy of neuroscience, with specialization in ethical issues related to neurology and human consciousness.
+His work has been funded by The National Institute on Aging, the Greenwall Foundation, the National Endowment for the Humanities, the Vanier Canada Graduate Scholars program, and the Canadian Institutes for Health Research.

 PhD Philosophy, 2016, University of Western Ontario